Differences Between Finance and Consulting

 How to Get Into A Consulting Role?

-You’ve heard the expression – “When I do, I learn”?
-Yes, you need to do consulting to be good at consulting.
+You’ve heard the expression – "When I do, I learn"?
+Yes, it would help if you did consult to be good at consulting.
 How would you start?
 You can start by joining a –

 Big Consulting Firm:

 - You will be a small fish in a big pond.
-So there’re no limits to your learning.
+So there are no limits to your learning.
 You can learn everything about everything.
-And then can apply the same in your own domain of work.
+And then can apply the same in your domain of work.

 - You will get a much better salary compared to a small firm.

-- You will add value to your personal brand.
-Because later when a recruiter will look at your profile, you will definitely have an edge over others.
+- You will add value to your brand.
+Because later when a recruiter looks at your profile, you will have the edge over others.

-- You will also learn about how these big firms do business with clients and can learn a ton from the experience.
+- You will also learn about how these big firms do business with clients and learn from experience.

 Small Consulting Firm:

 Yes, you can join a small firm and be the king of your kingdom.
-Of course, you will be in a small pond, thus your chances of growth would be more.
+Of course, you will be in a small pond.
+Thus, your chances of growth would be more.
 How?
-You need to take more responsibility and would run the firm mostly as an entrepreneur.
-Yes, the compensation may be less, but experience in a small firm is great if you want to start something on your own.
+It would help if you took more responsibility and would run the firm mostly as an entrepreneur.
+Yes, the compensation may be less, but experience in a small firm is great if you want to start something independently.

-Starting your own consulting firm is lucrative.
+Starting your consulting firm is lucrative.
 Of course, it’s risky and not easy.
-You may lose sleep nights after nights, but it’s worthy of every sleepless night.
-Owning your own firm will give you the autonomy of choosing your clients, expanding at your own pace, choosing your own schedule and making your own profits (yes, as much as you want).
+You may lose sleep night after night, but it’s worth every sleepless night.
+Owning your firm will give you the autonomy to choose your clients, expand at your own pace, choose your schedule, and make your profits (yes, as much as you want).
 No. It’s not easy to start a consulting firm on your own.
-But if you have a few years of experience in big firms and in small firms, that will be enough.
+But if you have a few years of experience in big firms and small firms, that will be enough.

 Finance vs Consulting Video